-Media reports on the issue of pesticide residues in food may cause fear and uncertainty, but health benefits of increased consumption of fruit and vegetables are outweighed by the potential risk of ingesting pesticide residues.
+Media reports on the issue of pesticide residues in food may cause fear and uncertainty, but the health benefits of increased consumption of fruit and vegetables outweigh the potential risk of ingesting pesticide residues.

-Health Canada has the responsibility, under the Food and Drugs Act, to ensure that all foods are fit for human consumption - safe, clean and unadulterated.
-For pesticides, this responsibility involves determining the safety and quantity of a pesticide residue that may be present in foods.
+Health Canada has the authority, under the Food and Drugs Act, for ensuring that all foods are fit for human consumption, meaning that all foods are safe, clean and unadulterated.
+For pesticides, this responsibility involves, for example, determining the safety and quantity of a pesticide residue that may be present in foods.

-An extensive battery of studies are required from pesticide manufacturers to determine the nature and extent of any health risk posed by a pest control product proposed for use in Canada and scientific data on the environmental impact of a pesticide is required to support its registration in Canada.
+An extensive list of studies is required from pesticide manufacturers to determine the nature and extent of any health risk posed by a pest control product proposed for use in Canada, and scientific data on the environmental impact of a pesticide is required to support its registration in Canada.

 The pesticide approval process used in Canada is one of the toughest in the world and meets or exceeds the health standards established by the World Health Organization.

-Canadians should feel confident in our government’s oversight of our food supply and continue to eat the number of servings of fruits and vegetables every day as recommended in Canada’s Food Guide.
+Canadians should feel confident in our government’s oversight of our food supply and continue to fill half your plate with fruits and vegetables , as recommended in Canada’s Food Guide.